hbz/lobid-blog/_posts/2019-09-18-skohub-prototype.md

 <img src="/images/2019-09-18-skohub-prototype/notification.png" alt="Screenshot of the HTML version of ESC published with SkoHub." style="width:620px">

 With this prototype the basic functionality of SkoHub is presented as a proof of concept.
+- an editor with validated structured data as output for
+  1. *describing* a resource including the use of terms from a controlled vocabulary
+  2. *sending notifications* to the terms' inboxes
+- a process and application to *publish controlled vocabularies* represented in SKOS to the web and enable *lookup* of terms from the vocabulary
+- the ability to *subscribe* to a vocabulary term and an application to view incoming messages about new resources

-We are happy to announce that we have obtained more funding for moving SkoHub to production level.
+So the basic infrastructure is there but this is still a prototype.
+We will have to fix some smaller and bigger things and to generally improve the UI/UX of the components to make it production ready.
+We are happy to announce that we have obtained more funding for continuing SkoHub development and moving to production .

 # To Dos for production

-To achieve production level, we will continue work on SkoHub until the end of the year.
-Besides working on the UI/UX of the editor and static site generator, we have a lot of work to do on the PubSub backend and want to add some additional features.
+To achieve production level, we will directly continue work on SkoHub until the end of the year.
+Besides working on the UI/UX of the editor and static site generator, we have a lot of work to do on the PubSub backend (where we will switch the underlying pubsub protocol) and want to add some additional features.
 Here is a list of what we are thinking about.

-- Move from WebSub to ActivityPub
+- Move from WebSub to ActivityPub (see [#16](https://github.com/hbz/skohub-pubsub/issues/16) and the wiki page linked there)
 - Enable easy setup on local server (Docker?)
 - Offer plugins for content description and sending of notifications (e.g. for Moodle, WordPress and/or hypothes.is)
-- Prototype for semi-automatic subject indexing in SkoHub Editor using Annif
+- Prototype for semi-automatic subject indexing in SkoHub Editor using [Annif](http://annif.org/)
 - Provide more documentation
 - Present SkoHub at conferences
+- Create and maintain a reference application
 - Find implementors
-- Use SkoHub components in standardiziation work of DINI KIM
+- Use SkoHub components in standardiziation work for OER metadata in the [DINI KIM](https://wiki.dnb.de/display/DINIAGKIM/OER-Metadaten-Gruppe) context (create agreed-upon schemas for describing OER and agree on controlled vocabularies for subjects, resource type etc.)

 # Try it out